-We know how much we’ve all missed being with like minded folk, learning new skills and letting our imaginations lose.
-We also know from experience how hard it can be to relax and let the inspiration take flight when you’re stressed or anxious.
+We know how much we’ve all missed being with like minded folk, learning new skills and letting our imaginations loose.
+We also know from experience how hard it can be to relax and let the imagination take flight when you’re stressed or anxious.

-As you know, we resisted opening last year when technically, we could have done.
-Some of this decision was due to the anxiety of some tutors.
-But is was also because we felt the levels of anxiety were just too great, the safety measures too new and inhibiting.
-We said at the time that we didn’t want social distancing at ArtisOn, instead, we wanted CREATIVE SPACE…a space where the creative juices could flow freely.
+As you know, we didn’t open last year.
+We felt the general levels of anxiety were just too great, the safety measures too new and inhibiting.
+We said at the time that we didn’t want social distancing at ArtisOn, instead, we wanted to provide a CREATIVE SPACE…a space where the creative juices could flow freely and safely.

-So when we open, here’s a reminder of what we have in place to make a creative space:
+So here’s what we have in place to make a a safe creative space:

 New arrangements at breaks – drinks and cakes served by cheerful, can’t-do-enough-for-you- staff rather than self service.
 Feel free to bring your own mug if you prefer.
 Chill out and chat inside or outside on the new walkway / balcony with your cuppa and cake.

-But our main aim is to implement these measures in a way that makes folk feel comfortable, not awkward; relaxed and not inhibited; and for the creative juices to have a chance to really flow and not stagnate!
+Our main aim is to implement these measures in a way that makes folk feel comfortable, not awkward; relaxed and not inhibited; and for the creative juices to have a chance to really flow and not stagnate!
 You can be sure it’ll be as good as we can make it, while doing what we can to protect both you, and our small staff from the risk of Covid and Flu this autumn.